dgraeber/seed-farmer/docs_v2/docs/getting-started/bootstrapping.md

 After bootstrapping your accounts, you can:

 - Follow the [Quick Start](quick-start.md) guide to deploy your first project
-- Learn about [manifests](../reference/manifests.md) to define your deployments
+- Learn about [Manifests](../reference/manifests.md) to define your deployments
-- Explore [module development](../guides/module-development.md) to create your own modules
+- Explore [Module Development](../guides/module-development.md) to create your own modules